Unsettled: Where the ...

-The video installation is inspired by the liturgy of the Orthodox Church, it`s a circular composition that emphasizes the position of the priests during this specific ceremony.
-Additionally the light is used in such a manner that induces the idea of a candle light, candles that are used often in the ceremonies of the Orthodox Church, as a symbol of purity.
-People light candles as part of a ritual that emphasizes on the memory of the dead one and at the same time they pray for the beloved ones.
-In the videos seven vowel of the Albanian alphabet, A, E, Ë, I, O, U, Y, are sung by 7 men so that the space is veiled in a strong sound that resemblance the Orthodox liturgy.
-Furthermore the sound is resembling as well an old Albanian traditional music Polifonia Labe, which is a form of A Capella and uses the same vowels.
-Their chorus rises in a temple of brotherhood, inducing a strange state of meditation, as the rhythm continues.
-Language can have different connotations and is a vast territory of interpretation but it can also become an abstract language illegible and without logic.
-The installation is constructed in a circle form and the viewer regards the whole installation from the middle of it.
+The video installation is inspired by the liturgy of the Orthodox Church.
+It is a circular composition that emphasizes the position of the priests during this specific ceremony.
+Additionally the light is used in such manner that induces the idea of a candle light, candles that are used often in the ceremonies of the Orthodox Church, as a symbol of purity.
+People light candles as part of a ritual that emphasizes on the memory of the dead one and at the same time they pray for their beloved ones.
+In the videos seven vowel of the Albanian alphabet (A, E, Ë, I, O, U, Y) are sung by 7 men so that the space is veiled in a strong sound that resembles the Orthodox liturgy.
+Furthermore, the sound is also resembling an old Albanian traditional music Polifonia Labe, which is a form of a cappella and uses the same vowels.
+As the rhythm continues, their chorus rises in a temple of brotherhood, inducing a strange state of meditation, and showing how language can have different connotations, and as a vast territory of interpretation it can also become an abstract, illegible and without logic.

 Daniel Rosca, Christian Vogel, Maxim Brandt, Iyad Dayoub,